jocanola/jocanola/README.md

 ---

-**Experienced Frontend and Professional Mobile Engineer** with a strong background in developing scalable web and mobile applications using React.js, React Native, Next.js, and other modern web technologies.
-Proven ability to lead teams, collaborate with cross-functional teams, and deliver high-quality projects on time.
-Passionate about learning new technologies and improving code quality.
+Versatile Full-Stack Engineer with a frontend focus and 5+ years of experience building and scaling modern web and mobile applications.
+Expert in React.js, Next.js, React Native, and TypeScript, with solid backend proficiency using Node.js and Express.
+Proven ability to lead cross-functional teams, architect clean and performant UI systems, and integrate robust APIs.
+Skilled in delivering pixel-perfect, accessible, and production-ready apps across platforms, including successful deployments on both App Store and Play Store with 10K+ downloads.
+Passionate about clean code, performance optimization, and continuous learning.

 ---